Borda/GH-app-bot/bot_redis_workers/README.md

 3. **Expected Behavior**:

-   - Webhook server logs: "Enqueued new_event for PR..."
+   - Webhook server logs: "Enqueued new_event for push...", "Enqueued new_event for PR...", or "Enqueued new_event for check_run..."
-   - Worker logs: "Successfully processed task..."
+   - Worker logs: "Successfully processed task..." with trigger filtering details
-   - GitHub: Check runs appear on PR with status updates
+   - GitHub: Check runs appear on commits/PRs with status updates based on configured triggers
+   - For rerun events: Only the specific failed check that was requested to rerun will be processed

 ## Code Structure